If you’re having trouble setting up your Oculus Rift sensor tracking, try these troubleshooting tips:

 - If you're using 3 sensors, place your front 2 sensors 3 to 9 feet (1 to 2.7 meters) in front of where you'll be wearing your headset.
 Place your rear sensor directly from one of your front sensors, no more than 14 feet (4.3 meters) away from the farthest front sensor.

-- Make sure the glossy side of the sensor lens is pointing towards your play area.
+- Make sure the glossy side of the sensor lens is pointing towards your play area and you've removed the protective film.

 - If your sensors are close together, rotate them so that they face forward.
 If your sensors are wide apart, rotate them towards the center of your play area.